Skillshare/apollo-federation-php/README.md

 ### Entities

 An entity is an object type that you define canonically in one subgraph and can then reference and extend in other subgraphs.
-It can be defined via the `EntityObjectType` which takes the same configuration as the default `ObjectType` plus a `keyFields` and `__resolveReference` properties.
+It can be defined via the `EntityObjectType` which takes the same configuration as the default `ObjectType` plus a `keys` and `__resolveReference` properties.

 ```php
 use Apollo\Federation\Types\EntityObjectType;